 The following briefly summarizes the provisions of the Company's articles of incorporation, including a description of the Company's share capital.
 The following description may not be complete and is subject to, and qualified in its entirety by reference to, the terms and provisions of the Company's articles of incorporation.
-We have 122,631,481 subordinate voting shares, 30,000,000 multiple voting shares, and no preference shares issued and outstanding.
+As of March 5, 2020, we have 122,037,745 subordinate voting shares, 30,000,000 multiple voting shares, and no preference shares issued and outstanding.

-Each holder of our subordinate voting shares or multiple voting shares of record at the close of business on March 8, 2019 (the "record date" established for notice of the meeting and for voting in respect of the meeting) will be entitled to vote at the meeting or any adjournment or postponement thereof, either in person or by proxy.
+Each holder of our subordinate voting shares or multiple voting shares of record at the close of business on March 6, 2020 (the "record date" established for notice of the meeting and for voting in respect of the meeting) will be entitled to vote at the meeting or any adjournment or postponement thereof, either in person or by proxy.
 Two persons present and each entitled to vote at the meeting who, together, hold or represent by proxy at least 15% of our outstanding voting shares constitute a quorum at any meeting of shareholders.

-Fairfax Financial Holdings Limited, through its subsidiaries (collectively, "Fairfax"), owns 21,558,422 subordinate voting shares and 30,000,000 multiple voting shares, representing 93.8% of the total votes attached to all classes of our shares (100% of the total votes attached to the multiple voting shares and 17.6% of the total votes attached to the subordinate voting shares).
+As of March 5, 2020, Fairfax Financial Holdings Limited, through its subsidiaries (collectively, "Fairfax"), owns 21,558,422 subordinate voting shares and 30,000,000 multiple voting shares, representing 93.8% of the total votes attached to all classes of our shares (100% of the total votes attached to the multiple voting shares and 17.7% of the total votes attached to the subordinate voting shares).